bgmerrell/vkerndev/README.md

 # Goal

-The goal of these scripts it to provide a fast, easy, and lightweight development environment for kernel, bpf, and XDP development.
+The goal of these scripts it to provide a fast, easy, and lightweight development environment for development and testing related to the Linux kernel.

 # Highlights